kframework/X86-64-semantics/x86-semantics/docs/reports/planeer.md

   - Problem with secondary searches involving uifs.
   - Strata Vs K: For exapme as in pdepl/q we have to write the ast of the result state,where as in K we have to mention the executon semantic.
 Much easier.
   - In Strata, reg state of instruction containing undefs are never tested.
 In K we can test to check in the exec gets haleted when the undef values are used.
+  - Talk about the manually written K formulas.
 - Test the starta formula
   - Test the mutiple output instruction with same registers
-- Port all the tested starta formula to K
 - Fix af
   - Create a chart of how many are tested.
 Whats is the reason for not getting tested (undef).
 How many fails?
 - Plan for implemnting the uifs
 - Test the lemmas using rise for fun: like add_single(0||x, 0) == 0  Also write about  the importance of this lemma in simplification.

-- Check if vmovmskpd_r32_xmm is caught in the test as it is not generated in stoke handler.
-So implement it.
 - Is the semantics of sal/shr/sar in base instr consistent with what we get from stoke.
 - Undef
   - kompile: are undef represented correctly